Best Of

 Common mistakes readers make with list articles

 The most common mistake in interactive fiction in 2026: what's worth playing discovery is selecting by popularity alone.
-Viral titles can still underdeliver on route depth, especially when retention loops are optimized for return clicks rather than narrative closure.
+Viral titles can still underdeliver on story depth, especially when retention loops are optimized for return clicks rather than narrative closure.

 A second mistake in interactive fiction in 2026: what's worth playing discovery is ignoring subgenre fit.
 Before committing, verify tone, branching model, and time-to-first-payoff.
 One short test session on two different styles is usually enough to find your highest-retention lane.